kbopenbib/kbopenbib_data/examples/working_with_kbopenbib_data.md

 - kb_inst_id (INTEGER): The identifier for this institution.
 - kb_sector_id (STRING): The sector id for this institution.
 - first_year (INTEGER): Date of the foundation of this institution (if available).
-- last_year (INTEGER): Year of closure of an institution (9999 if currently existing).
+- last_year (INTEGER): Year of closure of this institution (9999 if currently existing).

 ### Institutions